NikolaiT/IP-Address-API/README.md

 + `162.88.0.0`
 + `20.41.193.225`

-you can use the following API request with curl:
+you can use the following POST API request with `curl`:

 ```bash
 curl --header "Content-Type: application/json" \